emacsmirror/eide/README.rst

 Description
 ===========

-Emacs-IDE is an Integrated Development Environment (IDE) interface for Emacs (code browsing, compilation, debug...).
+Emacs-IDE (eide) is a package for Emacs that provides IDE features (Integrated Development Environment).

-The purpose is to provide a user-friendly interface, with dedicated windows (source, menu and output) and convenient shortcuts.
+Although most of these features are already available in Emacs, the purpose of this package is to integrate them into a user-friendly interface, with dedicated windows (source files, menu, and ouput), convenient keyboard shortcuts, and project management.

 It is suitable for almost all languages (as long as they are supported by Ctags).
 Cscope provides additional browsing facility for C/C++ files.